-- 10.7 Commitments are, therefore, appropriate only where the competition concerns raised by the merger and the commitments proposed to address them are clearcut, and those commitments are capable of ready implementation.
-It is for this reason that commitments have typically been used in merger cases in other jurisdictions where a SLC arises from an overlap that is relatively small in the context of the merger.
-Further, the commitments must not give rise to new competition concerns or require substantial monitoring by CCCS. - 10.7 An acquiring company can always take the initiative to propose suitable commitments if it thinks that they may be appropriate to meet any competition concerns that it foresees.
-Alternatively, CCCS may invite merger parties to consider whether they want to offer commitments where they believeit believes that it is, or may be, the case that a merger may raise competition issues potentially warranting investigation or which may be expected to result in an SLC and which seem amenable to remedy by commitments. - 10.8 Please refer to paragraphs 2.1 to 2.12 of the CCCS Guidelines on Remedies, Directions and Penalties for a more detailed discussion on the types of remedies and how CCCS considers the appropriateness of such remedies
+- 10.6 CCCS may accept commitments that address any competition concerns, which may be raised by the merger or anticipated merger.
+Any commitment must be aimed at preventing or remedying the adverse effects to competition which have been identified.
+CCCS will only accept commitments that are sufficient to address clearly the identified adverse effects to competition and are proportionate to them. - 10.7 An acquiring company can always take the initiative to propose suitable commitments if it thinks that they may be appropriate to meet any competition concerns that it foresees.
+Alternatively, CCCS may invite merger parties to consider whether they want to offer commitments where they believe that it is, or may be, the case that a merger may raise competition issues potentially warranting investigation or which may be expected to result in a SLC and which seem amenable to remedy by commitments. - 10.8 Please refer to paragraphs 2.1 to 2.12 of the CCCS Guidelines on Directions and Remedies for a more detailed discussion on the types of remedies and how CCCS considers the appropriateness of such remedies

-4011 EXCLUSIONS AND EXEMPTIONS
+11 EXCLUSIONS AND EXEMPTIONS